abhav/nvd_scrapper/README.md

 From  -"host=localhost dbname=Synopsys user=postgres password=1234"
 To - Appropriate in your system

+--Data Models Created through createDB.py therefore no separate DLL

 ------------------------------------------------------------------------------------
 Steps to run:

 python singleExecutor.py

-Explanation:
+Live Queries
+# What are the top 10 most vulnerable products?
+(Based on the number of CVEs associated with them on a version basis.)
+""" SELECT type, subtype, version, COUNT(id) AS most_vulnerable
+    FROM     product
+    GROUP BY type, subtype, version
+    ORDER BY most_vulnerable DESC
+    LIMIT    10;"""

+# Show the breakdown of the number of CVEs per whole-number score (round up)
+""" CREATE TEMP TABLE temp1 AS
+    SELECT id, type, CEIL(score) as Rounded_Score
+        FROM  cvss;
+    SELECT type, Rounded_Score, COUNT(id) AS NoOfCVE
+        FROM temp1
+        GROUP BY Rounded_Score, type
+        ORDER BY type, Rounded_Score DESC;
+        """

 Assumptions
 	-- Data for CPE/ version range and product.
 	-- In live query for most vulnerable product - it is assumed from core product to version basis for example - Google:Android:8.0 and not Android:8.0.
 It can be simply be changed by changing GROUP BY column in query.
 	-- In live query to show the breakdown of the number of CVEs per whole-number score (round up) - cvss2 and cvss3 is considered different, and therefore 20 records are obtained.

-Steps -
+Steps Followed -
 1. Extract file name from webpage (findFile.py)
 2. Extract Data from zip file and store in temp CSV's (scrapper.py)
 3. Create DB table (createDB.py)
 4. Upload data in DB tables (uploadDB.py)
 5. Remove temp files
 6. Run live Queries (liveQueries.py)

-Data Models Created:
+Data Models:

 Table Nvd
  - id text ,